SubseasonalClimateUSA: A Dataset for Subseasonal Forecasting and Benchmarking: Benchmark Models

 \section{Benchmark Models}

 Our experiments will evaluate three classes of forecasting methods: three standard meteorological baselines, the adaptive bias correction (ABC) models introduced in~\citep{mouatadid2022adaptive}, and seven other state-of-the-art machine learning and deep learning methods drawn from the literature.
 We will also evaluate ensemble forecasts derived from these models.
-Open-source model implementations are available via the \href{https://github.com/microsoft/subseasonal_toolkit}{\toolkitpackage} Python package, and supplementary details can be found in \Cref{sec:models_details}.
+Open-source model implementations are available via the \href{https://github.com/microsoft/subseasonal_toolkit}{\toolkitpackage} Python package.
+Most models train on all available data (subject to the progressive training and validation constraint of \cref{sec:tasks}) and tune hyperparameters using a second round of progressive evaluation over the prior three years. \Cref{sec:models_details} contains supplementary implementation details for each model, including training, hyperparameter tuning, and testing details.

 \mypara{Meteorological Baselines} We first consider three standard subseasonal forecasting baselines.

 \textsc{Climatology.}\, \clim is a standard subseasonal benchmark for the expected temperature or precipitation at a location.
 For a given grid point and target date, it forecasts the average value of the target variable on the same day and month over 1981-2010~\citep{arguez2012noaa}.